-- For a deeper dive into the ICMAD vulnerabilities, download our threat report.
+- For more information on the ICMAD vulnerabilities, download our threat report.

-- Watch the on-demand session: SAP and Onapsis Executive Briefing on Critical ICMAD Vulnerabilities
+- Watch the on-demand session with executives from SAP and Onapsis

-- Onapsis Research Labs created a free vulnerability scanning tool that will allow SAP customers to scan for applications across their SAP landscape that are affected by the ICMAD vulnerabilities.
+- Take a look at the free vulnerability scanning tool that will allow SAP customers to scan for applications across their SAP landscape that are affected by the ICMAD vulnerabilities.